connectrpc/conformance/docs/testing_servers.md

 ### IdempotentUnary

 The `IdempotentUnary` endpoint is also a unary operation.
 It accepts a request of type  `IdempotentUnaryRequest` and returns a single response of type `IdempotentUnaryResponse`.
 It should be handled in mostly the same way as `Unary`.

-However, the only major difference is that this endpoint should be invoked via an HTTP `GET`.
+The only major difference is that this endpoint should be invoked via an HTTP `GET`.
 As a result, there is no request body so the endpoint should read any query params and set them accordingly in the `connect_get_info` field of the returned `ConformancePayload`.
+This RPC is the only one that sets the `connect_get_info` field.

 For the full documentation on implementing the `IdempotentUnary` endpoint, click [here][idempotentunary].